 All of the paid plans activate the base station’s cellular chip.
 The system uses a dual Wi-Fi and cellular signal.
 They run simultaneously allowing one method to take over if the other fails.
 If an alarm event is detected, the base station will send a signal to the central monitoring center or rather centers (they have six of them).
-This signal is backed by SmashSafe™ technology.
-If an intruder destroys either your Base Station or Keypad, the signal will continue to send to the monitoring center.
-Unless the center receives an all clear from you, they will send help.
+But what happens if that signal is interrupted?
+According to SimpliSafe, the signal is backed by SmashSafe™ technology.
+In their words, “An intruder can damage the keypad or the Base Station.
+Doesn’t matter.
+We still alert the police.”
+I decided to test SmashSafe for myself.

 Beyond cellular backup and SmashSafe, what you get will vary depending on the plan you choose.
 SimpliSafe offers two plans: Standard and Interactive.